 Folks like Dr. Munger (a professor of political science at Duke) suggest doing away with helmets altogether and it’s an interesting proposal.
 But football has evolved in other ways that contribute to the modern frequency and severity of concussions.
 We need to recognize and better understand them before we fixate on any single response, lest the game descend (further) into some perverse, barbaric, bread-and-circuses delivery system.
 This sort of nuanced exploration is necessary because I fear that if American football continues unchecked on its current evolutionary course, no high school in the country will play it in 20 years’ time.
 The liability, the insurance policy premiums for public school systems will simply become too high.

 Tackling technique isn’t the only fascinating antiquity served up by your typical late-night, half-in-the-bag, vintage NFL Films festival.
-You will notice that players are uniformly smaller, more wiry and whiter.
+You’ll notice that players are uniformly smaller, more wiry and whiter.
 The first two factors surely contribute to the fact that few in 1958 worried about an epidemic of concussions.
 The players weren’t big or fast enough to hurt each other in the same way, to the same degree, at the same speed, with the same troubling frequency they can and do today.
 Tackling techniques had yet to change by 1958.

 But there’s something else going on here, in terms of velocity: Old-time football players were clearly engaged in something they considered a marathon, not a sprint.

 By the early 1960s, the game had specialized to a point where nobody played both offense and defense anymore (Chuck Bednarik was the last fellow to play both ways on a consistent basis; he retired in 1962).
 Even when old-time players started specializing in offense or defense, one is struck (in these vintage game films) by the lack of substitutions deployed from play to play.
-Clearly tactics regarding substitution have evolved over time, too.
+Clearly tactics regarding substitution (tactics regarding everything) have evolved over time, too.
 Today there are third-down specialists, run-stopping specialists, pass-rushing specialists, nickel backs, etc. As many as 20 separate defensive guys might participate in any one set of downs.
 Back in the day, it was largely 11 v.
 11 for long, long stretches.

 What is the connection between specialization and increased exposure to head injury?

 Well, specialization places a smaller onus on player fitness.
 Today’s American football players are superb athletes in their own way, of course, but those who play both offense and defense will, by the end of game, naturally be more fatigued than someone who plays just one or the other.
 If he is playing on both sides of the ball, a more fatigued defender is perhaps more susceptible to pulling a hamstring.
-But he is less likely to expend the additional energy it takes to hurl one’s body at an opponent headfirst, when a simple rugby-style tackle will do.
+But he is less likely to expend the additional energy it takes to hurl one’s body at opponents headfirst, when a simple rugby-style tackle will do.